elastic/ml-cpp/build-setup/linux.md

 ### OS Packages

 You need the C++ compiler and the headers for the `zlib` library that comes with the OS.
-You also need the archive utilities `unzip` and `bzip2`. `libffi-devel` and `openssl-devel` are dependencies for building PyTorch.
+You also need the archive utilities `unzip`, `bzip2` and `xz`. `libffi-devel` and `openssl-devel` are dependencies for building PyTorch.
 Finally, the unit tests for date/time parsing require the `tzdata` package that contains the Linux timezone database.
 On RHEL/CentOS these can be installed using:

 ```
 sudo yum install bzip2 gcc-c++ libffi-devel openssl-devel texinfo tzdata unzip xz zlib-devel